sbukirwa/llm-retrieval-based-chatbot/README.md

 ## Introduction

 A web based application which houses an LLM-based chatbot and a Retreival-based chatbot providing output in both voice and text.
+Built using python and flask framework incorporating the Jinja template engine.

 ## Features